 This toolkit includes links to Internet resources, NC LIVE career information and e-books, selected books, and what other libraries are doing.

-Resources for employers and hopeful employees, including a list of Job Support Groups, plus they can post their resumes free, and search the Job Board.
+Resources for employers and job seekers, including a list of Job Support Groups, plus you can post your resume for free, and search the Job Board.

-Business information for local entrepreneurs, investors, and small business owners looking to get their business started, or grow their customer base.
+Business information for local entrepreneurs, investors, and small business owners who are looking to get their businesses started or grow their customer base.

-Created by the US Department of Labor's Bureau of Labor Statistics is an excellent resource for finding info about industry trends and salary projections.
+Created by the US Department of Labor's Bureau of Labor Statistics, the Occupational Outlook Handbook is an excellent resource for finding info about industry trends and salary projections.

 Search job openings worldwide by entering job titles, keywords, companies, or locations or post your resume online to be found by potential employers.